Are you looking for a contractor?

 Submit our quick form and get quotes now!

-Adding intricate detail and texture to the walls of your home is a fun weekend DIY project that the whole family can enjoy.
-A wall covering can be anything from an eye-catching feature in the living room, an accent wall or even a DIY extension of the headboard in the bedroom.
-If homeowners are ready to take on this project, but not too certain where to start, we’ve got some inspiration for you to consider!
+Adding intricate detail and texture to the walls in your home is a fun weekend project that the whole family can enjoy.
+Wall treatments can be anything from an eye-catching feature in the living room, to an accent wall or even a DIY headboard in your bedroom.
+If you're ready to take on this project, but unsure where to start, we’ve got some ideas lined up for you!

 1) Trims